xing/hops/packages/webpack/README.md

 This command does different things depending on its arguments:

-When executed with `-p` / `--production` it will first perform a production build and then start a production server (which is basically just `hops build -p && hops serve -p`).
+When executed with `-p` / `--production` it will first perform a production build and then start a production server (which is the same as `hops build -p && hops serve -p`).

 When executed without `-p` / `--production` it will start a development server.